-So last year I flew from London to San Francisco and returned from San Diego to London.
+So a few years back I flew from London to San Francisco and returned from San Diego to London.
 This allowed me to spend a day in San Fran before getting a separately booked short flight to San Diego.
 All three flights combined were actually cheaper than direct to San Diego!

 To find options look for multi-destination options in search options.
 Or, if you want to book the additional flights youself, I also like the site Skiplagged to find potential routes.

 Airlines often partner up with each other to run certain routes.
 When they do this it’s called a codeshare, and sometimes exactly the same flight is cheaper when you book through the other airline.
 You’ll be able to tell who will be operating the plane by checking the flight number.

 We flew with Virgin on our honeymoon, but we actually booked through their “partner” airline Delta, which was £40 each cheaper.

 If you’re going to a popular destination for package holidays then check what price some of these holidays are going for.
 It could be that it’s cheaper than a flight-only option.
 You don’t even have to fancy the hotel that’s in the package as you can always book alternative accommodation.

 If you know you are going to fly, you can use the comparison sites to track the price of your route on dates you choose.
 This is handy if you’re waiting for prices to drop below a certain level.
 You can also set price alerts so you get an email when prices change.

 Sales and offers are great, and flash sales are even better – but often you hear about them too late and find availability isn’t great.
 So you should also sign up for emails from the likes of Flight Centre and Travel Zoo, even the airlines.